-Two hours later one of the men was dead, one was wounded, and the other apprehended.
+Two hours later one of the men had been shot dead, one had been wounded, and the other apprehended after initially escaping

 The wreck of the Santa Fe Chief in Arizona in the middle of the night on July 3, 1944 has been presented by me in virtually the same manner and same form in any number of my other works.
 The reason it comes up at all is because, as presented in the quote at the top of the page, as a young boy, I was a passenger on that train when it crashed.
 What is different here now on this page is what I am presenting below that I have not presented previously in any of those other works.
 Up to this point I have either left unsaid or have not revealed two highly important incidents of the crash that circulate around the somewhat mysterious Native American tribal spiritual elder my Uncle arranged for me to be watched by until he, my uncle, was able to catch up with me.